 This optional handling mode can be selected by pressing the Active Handling button on the center console quickly two times.

 COMPETITIVE DRIVING MODE displays in the Driver Information Center (DIC).
-See Ride Control System Messages on page 5-44 for more information.
+See Ride Control System Messages on page 5-42.

 When the Active Handling button is pressed again, the Active Handling and TCS systems are on.
 The TRACTION SYSTEM AND ACTIVE HANDLING-ON message displays briefly in the DIC and a chime is heard.